OGGM/oggm/docs/workshop.rst

 Transfer etc.
 -------------

 We will organize the transfer from Bremen (airport and/or central station) to the island and back - specifics (particularly about the timing, which depends on the tides) will be announced later.

 Accommodation
 -------------

 The workshop will take place in two adjacent, self catered apartments.
 This will keep costs down, while unfortunately limiting the number of participants.

 Fee
 ---

-There is no fee, but participants will have to cover their own travel costs and their share of the costs for accommodation and meals.
+The workshop fee is **EUR 285,00**, including the costs for accommodation.
+The participants will have to cover their own travel costs and their share of the costs for meals.

 Registration
 ------------

 Please get in touch with Ben (ben.marzeion@uni-bremen.de) or Fabien (fabien.maussion@uibk.ac.at) for more information and registration.